4chang/hello-world/README.md

 hello-world
 ===========

-initiation rite?
+Initiation Rite?
-4chang who is actually koolkat but the name was nabbed!
+4chang who wanted to be koolkat but the name was nabbed!
 I'm really digging the octopuss mascot.
+This will be my ideas HQ and practice ground.